sancsoft/help.beegit.com/getting started/_posts/2014-11-01-using-the-editor.md

 ![Editor Writing Mode](https://s3.amazonaws.com/beegit-images/helpImages/editor-writing-mode.png)

 ### Using Markdown
 Markdown is a plain formatting syntax designed to optimize content for production.
-Markdown is easy to learn, but there is a guide to help get you started.
+Markdown is easy to learn, but there is a basic guide to help get you started.
 Look for the question mark icon inside the file tree.
 Clicking on this will display a Markdown formatting guide.

 ![Markdown Help](https://s3.amazonaws.com/beegit-images/helpImages/editor-markdown-help.png)